SpinnerX/Win32-to-Linux-Setup/README.md

 - Once installed go ahead and choose the theme and toggle to enable them.

+## Installing Winfetch

+- This is window's equivalent to neofetch just for windows...

+- To find the config file will be located at this default file location `$env:USERPROFILE/.config/winfetch/config.ps1`

+- Just do `cd $env:USERPROFILE/.config/winfetch/config.ps1` and it'll take you to the file

+- Then change the `$image` variable to the location of the image file that contains the image file.

 ## Links
 Link to devianart for website art - https://www.deviantart.com